 How to Make Ground Beef Stroganoff

 And have I mentioned how easy it is to make?
-I’ve said it before and I’ll say it again, but recipes that start with a pound of ground beef are one of my go-tos on busy weeknights.
+I've said it before and I'll say it again...recipes that start with a pound of ground beef are one of my go-tos on busy weeknights!
 I always have ground beef in the fridge or freezer, meaning I can almost always throw together a dinner in 30 minutes or less.
 This one is no exception.

-That being said, I actually started this recipe out by cooking the mushrooms before the beef.
-I sauteed them along with several cloves of minced garlic until the liquid had evaporated and the mushrooms were tender and golden brown.
+- You'll actually start out by cooking the mushrooms before the beef.
+Sautee them along with your garlic until the liquid has evaporated and the mushrooms are tender and golden brown.